 The debate lasted for 17 days and eventually Mandanmisra ‘s garland dried first and he lost the debate.
 Upaya Bharathi challenged Shankaracharya on a debate on marital life.
 After a time gap of one month, Shankaracharya won the debate.
 He begged Upaya Bharathi to follow him to a place he goes to frequently.
 She obliged on the condition that he will not turn back and look at her otherwise she will stop.

-Sringeri Sharada Peetham is the southern Advaita Vedanta Matt founded by the Sri Adi Shankaracharya in 8th century AD.
-He had previously established three Matts – Jyotirmath in the North, Puri in the East and Dwarka in the West.
+The significance of Sringeri Temple is that Sri Adi Shankaracharya in 8th century AD founded Sringeri Sharada Peetham which is the southern Advaita Vedanta Matt.
+He had previously established three other Matts – Jyotirmath in the North, Puri in the East and Dwarka in the West.

-It is believed that Goddess Sharadambika is the incarnation of Goddess Saraswati, who came to Earth as Upaya Bharathi.
+Devotees believe that Goddess Sharadambika is the incarnation of Goddess Saraswati, who came to Earth as Upaya Bharathi.
 It is a common faith that by worshiping her, one can receive blessings of Brahma, Shiva, and Vishnu along with Durga, Lakshmi, and Saraswati.

 A large Sudarshana Chakra can be seen in the Janardhana Temple in the complex.
 It is believed that offering prayers to the Chakra can ward off the feelings of enmity towards other human beings.
 It is also believed to protect devotees from all evil and harm.

-Just adjoining the Sringeri Temple, there is a famous monastery known as Sringeri Mutt which was established by Adi Shankaracharya in 8th century.

-The gurus of the mutt follow Advaita Vedanta philosophy.
-The gurus believe that the Brahman is the ultimate cosmic spirit and all the gods described in scriptures are just manifestations of Brahman.
+Near Sringeri Temple, there is a famous monastery known as Sringeri Mutt which was established by Adi Shankaracharya in 8th century.
+Gurus of the mutt follow Advaita Vedanta philosophy.
+The gurus believe that the Brahman is the ultimate cosmic spirit and all gods in scriptures are just manifestations of Brahman.